tbogdala/nanogpt-ggml/README.md

 Still in the bigram language model phase... and current up to 28m 50s in the source youtube video.

-All the code that does the initial logits prediction is in `test_model_stage1.c`.
+All the code that tests the initial logits prediction is in `test_model_stage1.c`.
 GGML does cross_entropy a little different and requires tensors of the same dimensions, so a one-hot table is made for the target token id to be used for the loss calculations.